Methanol as a catalyst for energy transition

 Introduction

-Traditionally derived from fossil fuels, methanol is a low-carbon chemical compound and represents an alternative solution in sectors such as shipping.
-In the following, we will cover the concept of methanol as a driver towards energy transition, as well as innovations in sustainable production processes, highlighting its role in reducing emissions and independence from fossil fuels.
+Traditionally derived from fossil fuels, this version is a low-carbon chemical compound and represents an alternative solution in sectors such as shipping.
+In the following, we will cover the concept of green methanol as a driver towards energy transition, as well as innovations in sustainable production processes, highlighting its role in reducing emissions and independence from fossil fuels.

 What is methanol?